ChukwuemekaAham/Airbnb-yt/README.md

 # Next.js + Tailwind CSS Example

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
+This is a live demo turorial followed on PAPAFARM youtube channel owned by Sonny Songa.
+The example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

+## To start the app run
+npm start
+# or
+yarn run dev

 ## Deploy your own